 Getting a routine eye exam is important as it can uncover vision problems, detect eye conditions early on, and significantly increase the odds of preserving long-term eye health.
 For those who wear glasses or contacts, it's important to check for any changes and update the prescription as needed.

-Ensure your child’s eyes are being cared for properly by scheduling an eye exam with Switalski Eye Care in Plano today.
+Ensure your child’s eyes are being cared for properly by scheduling an eye exam with Switalski Eye Care in East Plano today.
 Your child’s eye doctor can further educate them on eye safety and answer any questions you or your child may have.